guelleonship/jnj_inventory/README.txt

 ✅ Get all items in a specific location
 ✅ Get a specific item in a location
-✅when adding new items, check whether the item is already existing
+✅ when adding new items, check whether the item is already existing ✅ add an item to a location using item codes | location_controller line 73

+Delete an amount (deduct once item has been shipped)